BryceCanyonCounty/bcc-train/README.md

 ## Installation

+ Note: If updating a current installation, backup the `train` table from your database before running this version.

+ Enable DevMode for the first run of this version so you can see the database migration status in the server console.

 - Download the latest release `bcc-train.zip` at [/releases/latest](https://github.com/BryceCanyonCounty/bcc-train/releases/latest)
 - Add `bcc-train` folder to your resources folder
 - Add `ensure bcc-train` to your `resources.cfg`